dermotte/LIRE/src/main/docs/developer-docs/docs/createindex.md

   * Eventually enrich the documents with your own data.
   * Add the document to an index.

 There are quite a lot of different features available in LIRE.
-The `GenericDocumentBuilder` can take any `LireFeature` implementation and create a builder class from it.
-If you need more than one feature, then take a look at the `ChainedDocumentBuilder` (see below).
+The `GlobalDocumentBuilder` can take any `LireFeature` implementation and create a builder class from it.
+If you need more than one feature, then you can add `Extractors` to the `GlobalDocumentBuilder` (see below).

 ## Sample Code - Simple Indexing

     /**
-     * Simple index creation with Lire
-     *
+     * Simple class showing the process of indexing
-     * @author Mathias Lux, mathias@juggle.at
+     * @author Mathias Lux, mathias@juggle.at and Nektarios Anagnostopoulos, nek.anag@gmail.com
      */
     public class Indexer {
         public static void main(String[] args) throws IOException {